jnnuu/BeatRender/README.md

 - **🎵 Audio Metadata Extraction**: Automatically extracts artist, title, genre, and more from MP3 files using `TagLib`.
 - **🎨 Customizable Visualizers**: Generates video visualizations using `FFmpeg` with options for spectrum analysis, color customization, and text overlays.
+- **🔊 Rekordbox Tracklist Parser**: Parses the playlist history export file and uploads it as a formatted json file.
 - **☁️ Cloud Automation**: Leverages **Azure Blob Storage** and **Azure Functions** to process and visualize audio files automatically.
 - **📤 YouTube Integration**: Uploads generated videos directly to YouTube using the **YouTube Data API v3**.
 - **⚙️ Scalable Design**: Built for scalability and automation, making it ideal for batch audio-to-video rendering.